4grabs/isaac-companions-mod/README.md

 - Download and install [Node.js](https://nodejs.org/en/download/) (Windows Installer .msi, 64-bit).
 - Download and install [Git](https://git-scm.com/download/win) (64-bit Git for Windows setup).
 - Download (or clone) this repository:
-  - Click on the "Code" button in the top-right-corner of this page.
+  - Click on the "Code" button in the top-right corner of this page.
   - Click on "Download ZIP".
 - Unzip the zip file to a new directory.
 - Open up the repository folder and double-click on the `run.sh` script.
 If prompted, choose to open it with Git for Windows.
 You will see a Git Bash terminal window open.